mariateresachaves/BigBlueButton/ESOF-DOCS/Requirements/BigBlueButton Requirements.md

         </span>
 </p>

-* The *moderators* have to be able to choose who they want the presenter to be (including themselves), and giving them their respective capabilities.
+* The *moderators* have to be able to choose who they want the presenter to be *(Fig.6)*, and giving them their respective capabilities.
 They also need to be able to mute and unmute both the viewers and presenters, to avoid various situations like many users talking at the same time, or background noise from a specific user.
-They also need to get the possibility to lock down a user, for example, in a case where this user shows abusive behavior
+They also need to get the possibility to lock down a user, for example, in a case where this user shows abusive behavior. *(Fig.7)* In addition, he can also see the displayed reactions of the viewers, which will always appear at the top of the users list and act upon them *(Fig.8)*.

 <p align="center">
   <img src="https://github.com/mariateresachaves/bigbluebutton/blob/master/ESOF-DOCS/Requirements/images/screen4.png" width="675" height="405">